KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 ```

 >[!INFO]
 >We now have the current index of the array element in a local variable named 'i'.
-Angular provides access to the index in a variable named `index`.
+Angular provides access to the array index of a `*ngFor` in a variable named `index`.
 >
 >The `*ngFor` structural directive includes even more information about the array.
 We can also get the length of the array, and details about the array element.
 Such as whether the array element is the first item, the last item, or if the item index is even or odd.
 In short, we get so much metadata about the array and the array element!